 Energy = Qi (or Ch'i)

 The relaxation and flowing movements in Tai Chi improve blood circulation throughout the body, stimulate our internal organs, and reduce the amount of energy wasted in our bodies (by tension in our muscles) and in our minds (by unnecessary thoughts / emotions).
 Regular practice builds what the Chinese call "Qi" (Ch'i) - often translated as "energy".
-Qi is a way of talking about our experience of energy - a feeling of vitality and zest for life.
+Qi is a way of talking about how you feel energy in your body and mind, eg a feeling of vitality and a positive zest for life.

 Relaxation = Release of tension (but without collapse)